Bands and Performance Settings

 Jazz Lauds

-With the Jazz Lauds band, Earl can fully integrate two of his foremost pursuits — jazz and his Christian faith.
-The band performs reimagined hymns and worship song arrangements, usually within the context of a church service.
+With the Jazz Lauds band, Earl sought to blend two of his primary passions at the time—jazz and his Christian faith.
+The band performed reimagined hymns and worship song arrangements, typically within church services.
+This period and the band’s mission reflect a particular chapter in Earl’s spiritual journey, capturing his beliefs as they were then.

 Jazz for Joy Quintet